 The values of the variable are placed on the output pin of the action.
 The type and ordering of the output pin are the same as the specified variable.
 The order of the retrieved values in the output pin is the same as the ordering of the values of the variable.
 The multiplicity of the variable must be compatible with the multiplicity of the output pin.
 For example, the modeler can set the multiplicity of this pin to support multiple values even when the variable only allows a single value.
 This way the action model will be unaffected by changes in the multiplicity of the variable.
+Note that, if there are no retrieved values (that is, the variable is empty), then the action produces a single null token on its output pin.

-ReadVariable Action is introduced to retrieve the values of a variable.
+ReadVariableAction is introduced to retrieve the values of a variable.